gopinathsjsu/individual-project-Dhrupa-patel/Readme.md

 <h2> Steps Run the Code </h2>

 - Clone the repository using HTTPs or SSH link.
+Move to pom.xml and import all dependencies Download Java and set up path of JDK in Environment.
 - add the order and inventory file you want to process in SampleData folder.
 - run the Billing.java file which can be found in src directory.
 - Necessary files would be generated.